project-meucci/thimm.github.io/docs/Regenerative Agriculture Podcast/How-to-prevent-nitrogen-and-phosphorous-leaching.md

 ---
-title: How To Prevent Nitrogen and Phosphorous Leaching
+title: How To Prevent Nitrogen And Phosphorous Leaching
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Regenerative Agriculture Podcast  (2018-08-10)